kjabr/ACL-PUB-SUB/README.md

 Note commit_ACLs.py script takes one argument.
 The filename in this case.
 In a more realistic environment you may want to add the Kafka topic name.
 That way you would associate the ACL file to a topic name.
 Network devices subscribe to a specific topic and hence the Kafka topic is how you would segment the places in the network.

+The commit_ACLs.py script creates new file on the server with the same name and appended with a "_commit".
+That file doesn't have the comments or empty lines.
+And it is what the remote clients pull.

-Now go back to the Nexus CLI (type exit a couple of times).
-Check the ACL content.
-It should get updated by whatever on the webserver.
-Make changes to the file on the webserver, run the commit_ACLs.py script, and a moment later it would get updated on the local device.
+Now go back to the switch CLI and check the ACLs.
+They should get updated by whatever on the server.
+Make changes to the ACL file on the webserver, run the commit_ACLs.py script, and a moment later it would get updated on the local device.

 You can have few or many switches (as in this example) gettting updated at about the same time.
 That is the goal of this project.

 ## Notes:

 - The solution scales pretty well.
 You can easily scale up the web server using a server with big CPU/memory, or use multiple servers to load balance.
-Kafka server can be scaled up into a cluser
+Kafka server can be scaled up into a cluster

-- The Kafka Topic is a key to leverage across multiple parts of the network.
+- The Kafka Topic is key to leverage across multiple parts of the network.
 For example a topic can be setup for campus switches, and another for data center switches, and perhaps another for branch routers.

-- The notification sent via Kafka includes the file name already.
-However the script included at the moment only retrieves the "CA_Security_ACL_list_2017" file.
-A little more can be made to make that match what is in the notification.
-Here you would have a different ACL list for different Kafka topics.

 ## Benefits:

-- Easy to use... just update the ACL list file and send the update
+- Easy to use... just update the ACL list file and send the update via the commit script
-- Big impact... hundreds if not thousands of network devices update very quickly
+- Big impact... hundreds if not thousands of network devices update very quickly using a pull model
 - All built with freely available tools

 ## To do:

 - Add instructions to make sure the script in Guestshell survive reboots
-- Add Kafka topic to the commit_acls.py script
-- Change the pub-sub-acls.py script where it would parse the file name from the Kafka notification